 “You’re not going to master the rest of your life in one day.
 Just relax.
 Master the day.
 Then just keep doing that every day.”
 Unknown

-The 3 Tests
+The 3 Types of Test

 On the journey, as you take on the challenges, you will be tested in three different ways:

 - Let Go.
 You let go of your childhood ways

 - Discover & Master.
 You discover and master the ways of a young adult

 - Manage “Inbetweenity.”
 You will need to manage being in-between childhood and adulthood for a long time

 5 Levels of Growth

 As you take on the challenges and are tested, you will grow on 5 levels.
 Most of the growth will happen outside your comfort zone – that’s OK.
 You will grow: